mosip/k8s-infra/mosip/on-prem/nginx/README.md

 * OS: Debian based.
 Recommended Ubuntu Server.
 * [SSL certificates](../../../docs/wildcard-ssl-certs-letsencrypt.md).
 * Make sure this Nginx node has two network interfaces:
-    1. Public: Facing public Internet.
+    1. Public: Facing public Internet. _(Only required when accessing APIs over Intenet)_.
     1. Private: Must be on the same subnet as cluster nodes/machines.
 Wireguard connects to this interface.
 * Command-line utilities:
   * `bash`